7 Steps to Execute Chaos Engineering

 Step 5.
 Plan for a Play Date

-Always think ahead and have a Plan-B handy.
-Set up a unified communication channel in Teams (or your company’s communication platform) to post the updates periodically and notify all relevant stakeholders at least one week in advance.
-It is advisable to assemble your own Avengers team consisting of developers, testers, DevOps, SREs, and others to support you when you ignite your first experiment.
+Always think ahead and have a Plan B handy.
+Set up a unified communication channel in Teams (or your company’s communication platform) to post updates periodically and notify all relevant stakeholders at least one week in advance.
+It is advisable to assemble your own Avengers team of developers, testers, DevOps, SREs, and others to support you when you ignite your first experiment.

 Step 6.
 Run your First Experiment